dspice2003/reflection/README.md

 text in the file myprint.py.
 I worked on sandbox and my google friday. added password and username to my google friday project and more problems to my project

+# End of week ten
+## 11/17/2017
+we started our raspberry pi project.
+I added code to walkingdog.py and printed to the raspberry pi.
+I worked on my google friday project.